Dansk-Golf-Union/dgu-scorekort/BIRDIE_BONUS_FOR_GOLFBOX.md

 }
 ```

 **Note**: We normalize field names to camelCase and add `isParticipant` boolean for easier client-side checks.
+The API's `"BB participant"` field is a sequence number (2, 3, 4, etc.), not a status code - we convert any value > 0 to `true`.

 ### 3.4 Error Handling We Added